First-Year Writing Courses (W1s)

 - strong emphasis on drafting, argument development, and revision;

-- required writing in a variety of forms;
+- frequent writing in a variety of forms;

-- exploration of the ethical, critical, and formal expectations for college-level writing.
+- sustained exploration of ethical, critical, and formal expectations for college-level writing

 - write regularly throughout the semester;

-- revise their work in response to feedback from their professors and peers; and
+- revise in response to feedback from professors and peers.

 Colby Writing Program Courses